HELPING LATINOS RECOVER AND THRIVE

 DO THE COVID-19 VACCINES CONTAIN THE LIVE VIRUS THAT CAUSES COVID-19?

-No, Pfizer, Moderna, and the Johnson & Jonson vaccines do not contain the live virus that causes COVID-19 so the COVID-19 vaccines cannot give us COVID-19 or transmit the virus.
-The COVID-19 vaccines are a type of medicine that will teach our body to build the immunity we need to recognize and fight the virus if we become exposed
+No, the Pfizer, Moderna, and the Johnson & Johnson vaccines do not contain the live virus that causes COVID-19 which means these vaccines cannot give us COVID-19 and they cannot transmit the virus.

 HOW DO I KNOW THE COVID-19 VACCINES ARE SAFE AND EFFECTIVE?